Aextico/Aextico/README.md

 - 👋 Hi, I’m @Aextico
 - 👀 I’m interested in ...
 Learning IT
 - 🌱 I’m currently learning ...
 C#
 - 📫 How to reach me ...
-Discord: eteco Mail: mateusz@szczygielmedia.ovh
+Discord: eteco

 <!---
 Aextico/Aextico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.